danielpresta/CSE_701_F2023/Final_Project/README.md

     // Now check for non-numeric characters after a potential negative sign. if (num_string.find_first_not_of("0123456789", starting_index) != string::npos)
-        throw invalid_argument("Error: String contains characters other than numeric digits, or a possible leading negative sign!");
+        throw invalid_argument("String contains characters other than numeric digits, or a possible leading negative sign!");

     value = num_string;
 }